pombredanne/pyapi-gitlab/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to i-python-gitlab's documentation!
+Welcome to pyapi-gitlab's documentation!
 =========================================

-i-python-gitlab is a wrapper to access all the functions of Gitlab from our python scripts.
+pyapi-gitlab is a wrapper to access all the functions of Gitlab from our python scripts.

 Installation
 =============

-   pip install i-python-gitlab
+   pip install pyapi-gitlab

 How to use it